 Where the appointment of a legal practitioner entitled to act as professional representative in accordance with Art.
 134(8), or an employee acting for an applicant in accordance with Art.
 133(3), first sentence, but who is not a professional representative, is communicated to the EPO without an authorisation being filed, the representative is invited to file the authorisation within a period to be specified by the EPO.
 Where a party having neither residence nor principal place of business within a Contracting State has failed to fulfil the requirements of Art.
-133(2) (see A‑VIII, 1.1), the invitation will be sent to him.
+133(2) (see A‑VIII, 1.1), the invitation will be sent directly to the party concernedto him.
 The same period will be specified for the communication of the appointment and, where applicable, for the filing of the authorisation.
 The period may be extended in accordance with Rule 132 on request by the representative or party as the case may be (see E‑VII, 1.6).
 If such authorisation is not filed in due time, any procedural steps taken by the representative other than the filing of a European patent application will, without prejudice to any other legal consequences provided for in the EPC, be deemed not to have been taken.
 The party is informed accordingly.